 If you have concerns about your child you should speak to your child's class teacher first.
-You may then be directed to the School's Head of Inclusion, Lena Pennacchia, or SENCOs, Sai Satyadeva and Karen Stewart, or the Head of Inclusion.
+You may then be directed to the School's Head of Inclusion, Lena Pennacchia, or SENCOs, Sai Satyadeva and Karen Stewart.

 Applying the School's SEN policy: